Dietary Factors That Cause Urolithiasis: What To Avoid?

 shunketo

-Seafood tends to have a higher sodium content, which can contribute to dehydration if consumed in excess.
-Dehydration is a risk factor for kidney stone formation, so it’s essential for individuals with recurrent urolithiasis to maintain adequate hydration levels, possibly by balancing seafood intake with increased water consumption.
+Additionally, seafood tends to have a higher sodium content, which can contribute to dehydration if consumed in excess.
+Dehydration is a risk factor for kidney stone formation, so it is essential for individuals with recurrent urolithiasis to maintain adequate hydration levels.
+For patients with urolithiasis, especially recurrent cases, selecting the appropriate types of protein is crucial to managing their condition effectively.

 shunketo